 Like his teacher, Aristotle believes that a particular link allows for the communication of the body, mind, and emotions.
 But using Plato’s more all-encompassing theory, Aristotle made it more practicably relatable through ideas and observations that appeal to humans’ rationality (Oatley 1994).

 The basic concept of Aristotle’s theory of emotion is that there are two kinds of emotion-based actions coherent to the type of feeling.
 Firstly, a few emotionally charged steps are made that a person makes, which are more cognitive and voluntary (Scherer 2013).

 On the other hand, there are instances of different emotionally charged cases in which actions conducted are so fast and intense that stopping them cannot be done.
 Such actions are termed counter-voluntary (Scherer 2013).

 When interpreting Aristotle’s views using Platonic forms of expression, the interpretation of emotion results in that voluntary emotional action is represented by the interaction between the psyche and the thymos (Yazici 2015).

 On the other hand, involuntary emotional actions are the animal-like appetite inherent in human beings (Yazici 2015).
 Both philosophers’ ideas on emotion significantly diverge in its implementation through the communication of emotion, such as through art forms (i.e., theatre).

 Plato’s arguments state that emotions are feelings of arousal through art used to manipulate people To take them away from the path of reasoning and ultimate truth (Harding and Pribram 2009).

 In contradiction, Aristotle asserts that the onlookers’ emotion in theatre allows for katharsis regarding the acts being played out having emotional results as prevalent in his Poetics works.

-The evaluation of both Plato’s and Aristotle’s theories of emotion concludes that both theories encompass emotion as bodily reactions that can be controlled at certain instances but are often described as an event that may happen to an individual.
+The evaluation of both Plato’s and Aristotle’s theories of emotion concludes that both theories encompass emotion as bodily reactions that can be controlled in certain instances but are often described as an event that may happen to an individual.